huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 saying no to bad ideas.
 The best phrase to close a deal is ‘That was brilliant.
 Let’s do that.’
 Implementation is the key, not just agreement.
 Fake lesses won’t get you what you want.
 Make it the other side’s idea for effective implementation and saving time.

 The Art of Negotiation: Letting the Other Side Go First

+---

+Illusory Truth Effect:

+It’s the tendency to believe false information after consistent, repeated exposures.
+In other words, if you’re told something over and over again, it takes root in your mind as a truth.

+---

+Chesterton's Fence -> Programmer Best Practice: Large Code Base
+	Never remove a fence until you know why it was there in the first place.